-Please join us in a series of webinars as we explore our new general English course for adult learners, StartUp.
-In each webinar, we will discuss a different aspect of the course, discover what makes it innovative and how it can help you support your learners to progress successfully.
+Please join our series of webinars as we explore our new general English course for adult learners, StartUp.
+In each webinar, we discuss a different aspect of the course, discover what makes it innovative and how it can help you support your learners to progress successfully.

 New approaches and materials for the adult classroom

 Contemporary adult learners need new approaches and materials that address new needs in their social, professional, and academic English.
 New teacher approaches include being able to adjust lessons and tasks to work with more-able and less-able learners.
 New materials include online learning opportunities to extend classroom instruction.

 Teaching English to today’s adult learners involves better understanding their goals for social, professional, and academic English.
 Teachers can address these goals with contemporary topics that help learners build on what they know and through innovative tasks that help learners show what they know.

 Personalized and flexible teaching approaches are based on materials that allow the teacher to make decisions on teaching different skills in new ways, teaching traditionally or flipping learning, and re-ordering lessons to explore content in a variety of ways that meet individual learner needs.